mt-empty/workflow/Readme.md

 # Workflow

-Readability oriented workflow engine.
+A simple readability oriented event driven workflow engine.
 ## Features

 - Event driven via
 ## Limitations

-When an event gets triggered depending on the resource it might take a while for the event to be processed.
+When an event gets triggered depending on the resources available it might take a while for the event to be processed.

 ## Setup